quinndarling21/XP/XP/docs/ObjectiveCompletion.md

 # Objective Completion System

 ## Overview
-The objective completion system handles the process of marking objectives as complete, updating progress, and managing XP rewards across different contexts.
+The objective completion system handles the creation, completion, and management of objectives within pathways.
+Each objective represents a task that can be completed to earn XP and progress through levels.

 ## Key Features

+### Objective Creation
+- Automatic generation of objectives
+- XP values between 100-500 (multiples of 10)
+- Initial minimum of 10 objectives per pathway
+- Completed objectives are preserved for history
+- New objectives generated upon completion
+- Sequential ordering system
+- Optional cadence cycle assignment

 ### Completion Process
 1. Mark objective as completed
 2. Award XP to pathway and user
+3. Generate new objective while preserving completed ones
+4. Update completion statistics
+5. Handle level-up if applicable
-3. Update cycle progress if applicable
+6. Update cadence progress if part of cycle

-4. Save to persistent storage
-5. Refresh UI state
+### Objective Management
+- Maintains history of completed objectives
+- Generates new objectives upon completion
+- Preserves objective order
+- Tracks completion status
+- Manages XP distribution

 ### XP Distribution
 - Adds XP to pathway progress